The typical procedure for the assessment is as follows:

 1) Fill out a Waitlist Form if your child can only attend in the afternoons.
 (We are currently not accepting new afternoon clients, only clients who can attend services in the morning or very early afternoon.)
 If your child can attend services in the mornings, please fill out this form: Request for Morning Services.
 Once your child is able to be scheduled, these are the next steps:

 2) Mail it, scan/email, fax or bring it to our office.
 Patti Hamaguchi will review it and direct us to the next steps with your child's case.

-3) First Visit: The first visit is scheduled with Patti Hamaguchi, which is a morning appointment, usually on a Monday or Friday.
+3) First Visit: The first visit is scheduled with Patti Hamaguchi, which is a morning appointment, on a Monday or Friday.
 We will need all previous reports and patient history filled out and delivered to our office no later than 3 business days prior, in order to have sufficient time to review them.
-Patti will meet with one or both of the parents, while the child waits in the waiting room with the other parent or with supervision from our front office staff.
-After the meeting (usually about ten minutes), the child is brought in and Patti will do informal and formal testing tasks at that time.
-To hold the assessment appointment schedules, you will need to provide a $50 deposit.
+Patti will meet with one or both of the parents, while the child waits in the waiting room with the other parent or responsible adult that you bring with you.
+After the meeting (usually about 10-15 minutes), the child is brought in and Patti will do informal and formal testing tasks at that time.
 On the first visit, 1/2 of the total assessment fee is due.

-3) Patti Hamaguchi will then formulate an assessment "plan" for the SLP team.
+3) After the initial meeting, Patti Hamaguchi will formulate an assessment "plan" for the SLP team.
 The actual administration of the tests is typically carried out by other SLPs on staff and entails several appointments.